Eisoptrophobia: The Fear of Mirrors

 Physical Symptoms

-● The presence of a mirror can make the patient unwell
+- The presence of a mirror causes one to feel unwell

-These symptoms are minor but clearly indicate the issue.
-If you or someone you know is exhibiting such symptoms, you must take them seriously.
-The phobia is treatable, but if it goes unchecked, it can lead to serious issues.
+These symptoms are minor but clearly indicate a problem.
+If you or someone you know is exhibiting such symptoms, take them seriously.
+The phobia is treatable, but left unchecked, it can lead to more serious issues.

 How Do You Deal with Eisoptrophobia?

-Most doctors are of the opinion that phobias should be treated when they get disruptive.
-If it’s still in its initial stages, there are various methods to cure them on your own.
+Many healthcare professional are of the opinion that phobias should be treated when symptoms begin to disrupt an individual’s daily life.
+If it’s still in the early stages, there are various methods to cope with them on your own.

 Relaxation Techniques